Advanced Heart Failure & Transplant Cardiology Fellowship

-Offering two fellowship positions annually, we follow a standard GME academic calendar (July 1 through June 30) and we participate in the ERAS application process.
-Our fellows’ twelve months of training are devoted to inpatient and outpatient clinical experiences, caring for heart failure and heart transplant patients who benefit from a multi-disciplinary team of cardiologists, surgeons, nurses, pharmacists, psychologists, social workers and dietitians.
+Offering three fellowship positions annually, we follow a standard GME academic calendar (July 1 through June 30) and we participate in the ERAS application process.
+Our fellows’ 12 months of training are devoted to inpatient and outpatient clinical experiences, caring for heart failure and heart transplant patients who benefit from a multidisciplinary team of cardiologists, surgeons, nurses, pharmacists, psychologists, social workers and dietitians.
 In addition to acquiring the necessary clinical skills and expertise, a heavy emphasis and commitment is placed on both education and research in order to ensure we are training and equipping our fellows to be the future leaders of academic heart failure.

 With over 3,000 outpatient heart failure clinic visits annually, the Bluhm Cardiovascular Institute’s Center for Heart Failure has also achieved a lower 30-day mortality rate for hospitalized heart failure patients than the U.S. national average.